 During the British Mandate period (1920–1947), the Arab village of Silwan expanded into the City of David.

 It has been known since the 19th century that the central area of Silwan was built upon an ancient cemetery of Judea’s elite, as attested to by roughly fifty rock-cut tombs found at the base of the village.

 Many of these ancient tombs, which are scattered throughout Silwan and the surrounding area, have been incorporated into Arab housing and often the inscriptions have been effaced or damaged.

 One of those tombs, which is incorporated into a modern-period house in Silwan, is thought to be of Shebna, King Hezekiah’s steward and treasurer.
 (Isaiah 22:15–16)

-Though Silwan has merited the attention of archaeologists, the Arab residents have long had a reputation for being “lawless, fanatical vagabonds,” and efforts to conduct a thorough survey by British archaeologist Charles Warren, who conducted the first major excavations of the Temple Mount, were thwarted.
+Though Silwan has merited the attention of archaeologists for many years, efforts to conduct a thorough survey by British archaeologist Charles Warren (who conducted the first major excavations of the Temple Mount) were thwarted by the Arab residents.

 “The people of Siloam are a lawless set, credited with being the most unscrupulous ruffians in Palestine,” he wrote.
 (BAS)

 Since Israel recovered East Jerusalem in 1967, archaeologists are uncovering evidence of the truth of the historical accounts in the Bible, as well as proof of the ancient roots of the Jewish People in Israel.